The past few weeks team mijnracket.nl player Stephan tested the Yonex VCORE SV 98 305. Read everything you want to know about this racket here!

 Baseline:

 The Yonex VCORE SV 98 is with 305 grams slightly lighter than my current racket the Yonex EZONE DR 98 310.
-Furthermore the specifications are quite comparable.
+Furthermore the specifications are quite similar.
 With a string pattern of 16 x 20 I expect a bit more control.
 At the first ball contact I immediately feel that wonderful Yonex playing feeling.
-The frame of the VCORE SV 98 is slightly narrower than my EZONE DR 98 and tends more towards a box beam frame like the VCORE Duel G 97 310 which I recently compared with the EZONE DR 98.
+The frame of the VCORE SV 98 is slightly narrower than my EZONE DR 98 and tends more towards a box beam frame like the VCORE Duel G 97 310 that I recently compared with the EZONE DR 98.
 With this slim frame it is easy to create racket head speed.
 Both flat and with a big dot spin.

 Also striking was the large amount of spin that I could produce with the Yonex VCORE SV 98.
 Despite the fact that the VCORE SV 98 is a lot stiffer with an RA value of 67 compared to the 62 of my EZONE DR 98, the frame did not feel overly stiff.
 Probably also due to the nice stringing.
 Slices can be cut sharply from the baseline.
 I had little trouble with floaters.
 In my opinion, this VCORE SV is in terms of playing feel between the VCORE Duel G 97 and the EZONE DR 98.
 Due to the easy-to-handle weight, the frame is easy to change direction.